alepekhin/spring-boot-graphql/README.md

 First we built GraphQL client and get data from GraphQL fake server, see https://graphqlzero.almansi.me/
 Then we pass the data through our GraphQL server.
-We retrieve a list of Users and one User by ID as an example.
+We retrieve a list of Users and one User by ID as an example with http client as well as with web socket client.

 Project was built with Spring Boot initializer with minimum dependencies.